NCBSStudentForum/NCBSPublicDocuments/StudentHandbook/student_handbook.md

 posted on the NCBS website and available at the reception.

 ## Bank

- The Central Bank of India operates an extension counter at NCBS on Mondays, Wednesdays and Fridays between noon and 2pm.
+The Central Bank of India operates an extension counter at NCBS on Mondays, Wednesdays and Fridays between noon and 1400 hrs.
 An ATM is available next to the gate.

 ## Child care
  The Dolna creche is open to babies older than four